Skip to main content

 Atlas

-Atlas is the best fit when the job is understanding rather than storing.
-Add processed documents as sources, ask cited questions, and generate a knowledge map to see how the content connects.
-This is the same reading job covered by an AI document reader, and it also covers narrower jobs like comparing document versions or organizing a contract portfolio.
+Atlas is the best fit when you need to study files rather than store them.
+Add sources, ask cited questions, and create a knowledge map to see how the content links together.
+You can also use it as an AI document reader, to compare file versions, or to study a set of contracts.

 Box

-It does not read documents for you, generate cited answers, or map relationships between claims inside your files.
+It does not focus on cited answers or maps of the claims inside your files.

 Which document organizer should you choose?

-If the answer is that you already have documents and need to read, question, compare, or map what they say, choose Atlas.
-Import the documents as sources, ask a grounded question, inspect the citation, and generate a knowledge map once you are ready to see how the pieces connect.
+Choose Atlas when you have files and need to study what they say.
+Add them as sources, ask a question, and open the citations.
+Create a knowledge map when you want to see how the pieces link.

 Atlas logoAtlas